 Platforms: Sega Genesis, Super Nintendo, PlayStation, PC, and others.

 In the second part, Jim returns to adventures with new weapons.
 The game features various levels that differ in style and gameplay mechanics, including new puzzles and mini-games.
 Additionally, new characters appear, such as Peter Puppy and Snott, who helps Jim.
-The game continued the success of the original, receiving high ratings from critics.
+The game continued the success of the original, receiving high praise from critics.
 A classmate lent me the cartridge for the second part for just one evening.
 So I don't have nostalgia for this part.
 And overall, I like it a bit less.
 But that's personal ^_^

 Earthworm Jim 2 — Anything But Tangerines